University Graduate & Undergraduate Prizes

 - The competition is open to Canadian residents

 - Include a cover sheet with name, mailing address, phone number, e-mail address, and age.
 Post-secondary students, include school and major.
 Do not include identifying information in the document or in the references.

-- Format and layout: printed on one side only, on white paper, pages numbered, with black font size 11 points or larger.
+- Format and layout: printed on one side only, on white paper, pages numbered, with black font size 11 points.

 - Entries will be accepted in English and French.

 - If using references from academic sources, the complete reference must be included.
 Any academically acceptable referencing style may be used.